Employer’s Liability Insurance (EPLI) Vs. Workers' Compensation Insurance: Similarities and Differences

 Workers’ Compensation Insurance

-As we discussed in this post, workers’ compensation insurance is an insurance policy that covers the cost of medical expenses should your employees get injured during the course of doing their work.
+As we discussed in this post, workers’ compensation insurance is an insurance policy that covers the cost of medical expenses should your employees get injured while discahrging their duties at work.
 It also provides you protection against lawsuits in case the accident was due to the company’s negligence.
-Under federal law, all employers must provide workers’ compensation insurance even if they have just one employee.
+In almost every state, employers are required to carry workers' compensation insurance, even if you have just one employee.

-Businesses in high-risk fields, such as trucking, cargo loading, electrical contracting, staffing, and nursing homes, typically benefit tremendously from holding an employers’ liability insurance policy.
-When an employee directly sues your company, an employer’s liability covers your legal expenses, but that is just one of the many scenarios that this policy can protect you from.
+Businesses in high-risk fields, such as trucking, cargo loading, electrical contracting, staffing, and nursing homes, typically benefit tremendously from carrying an employers’ liability insurance policy.
+When an employee directly sues your company, an employer’s liability covers your legal expenses, but that is just one of the many scenarios in which this policy could protect.
 You may face a few different forms of litigation.

 Other Ways Employers’ Liability Can Help Protect Your Business